 Brixham is a gorgeous town in Devon.
 Located in the popular English Riviera, it enjoys a terrific position close to the sea.
 It’s a fabulous place to stay if you like beachy days, pirate heritage, and family-friendly fun.

-Brixham’s beautiful harbor has long played a central role in local life.
+Brixham’s beautiful harbour has long played a central role in local life.
 Admire elegant yachts, see the lighthouse along the breakwater, and soak in the water at the Art Deco seawater lido of Shoalstone Pool.

 The full-sized replica of the Golden Hind is an impressive sight and a perfect rainy-day activity.
 Watch the fishing boats coming home with the day’s catch, and then visit one of the town’s excellent restaurants to sink your teeth into the freshest seafood.